Azathothas/Stars/README.md

 ## Go

+- [alajmo/mani](https://github.com/alajmo/mani) – :robot: CLI tool to help you manage repositories
+- [slimtoolkit/slim](https://github.com/slimtoolkit/slim) – Slim(toolkit): Don't change anything in your container image and minify it by up to 30x (and for compiled languages even more) making it secure too! (free and open source)
 - [quackduck/devzat](https://github.com/quackduck/devzat) – The devs are over here at devzat, chat over SSH!
 - [moby/moby](https://github.com/moby/moby) – The Moby Project - a collaborative project for the container ecosystem to assemble container-based systems
 - [charmbracelet/pop](https://github.com/charmbracelet/pop) – Send emails from your terminal 📬